 Are both parties interviewed together?

 Yes.
 CCRCs interview both parties together.
 The exception to this is if there is a Domestic Violence Restraining Order in place or one party alleges there has been recent domestic violence with the other parent.
 If this is the case, the parties will be given separate appointments.
-You must notify the Counselor if you are requesting separate sessions due to domestic violence.
+You must notify the CCRC if you are requesting separate sessions due to domestic violence.

 I have a domestic violence restraining order.
 Can I bring a support person?
 Yes, a support person may accompany you to the CCRC appointment.
 However, the support person cannot participate in, and is required to maintain confidentiality of, the session.